dx1r/Da-Hood-Stand/README.md

 --//-------------------- [ Stand Actions ] --------------------\\--

-!summon / Star Platinum! = Summons the stand.
+!summon / Star Platinum! = Summons the stand.  <br />
 !vanish / !unghost = Makes the stand invisible / visible.
 !crew / !uncrew = Joins / Leaves the owners crew (Must be in the group!)
 !freeze / !unfreeze = Freezes / Unfreezes the stand.